lukemorton/lily/README.md

 # Lily

-A lightweight web application library for PHP.
+A lightweight web application library for PHP 5.3+.

 Lily provides your application with a common sense interface to HTTP.
 Lily is inspired by the design of [ring][1], especially in regards to the use of higher